hakmii/-DevOpsWithDocker2023/Part3/05/README.md

 # DevOps with Docker
 ## 3.5

-Changed both dockerfiles to processes will start as non root user.
+Changed both dockerfiles so processes start as non root user.

-docker run -e DOCKER_USER=username -e DOCKER_PWD=password -v /var/run/docker.sock:/var/run/docker.sock imagebuilder githubrepouser/reponame dockerhub/reponame

 [Dockerfile-frontend](Dockerfile-frontend)